SeedProd Logo

 Now, anyone visiting those URLs will see you coming soon or under construction page.

-We hope this article helped you learn how to password protect your WordPress site while under development.
+We hope this article helped you learn how to password protect WordPress while under development.

 With SeedProd’s powerful access controls and easy drag-and-drop page builder, you can create and protect WordPress landing pages without needing a developer.